Marine Wing Support Squadron 472: Mission

 Provide all essential Aviation Ground Support requirements to a designated fixed-wing or rotary-wing component of an Aviation Combat Element (ACE) and all supporting or attached elements of the Marine Air Control Group.

 History

+Prior to 1988 MWSS-472 was designated Marine Air Base Squadron 46 (MABS 46) MABS 46 was headquartered at MCAS El Toro, subordinate to Marine Air Group 46, with subordinate units at NAS Whidbey Island, Washington and NAS Willow Grove, Pennsylvania.
+Subordinate sections included: Headquarters section, Base Services, Communications, Launch and recovery, Crash Fire Rescue, Motor Transport, Military police, Engineers, Tactical Airfield Fuel Dispensing, Tactical airfield armament, Airfield operation and Utilities.

+December 1990 MWSS-472 was partially activated to relieve MWSS-372 in Sadia Arabia, after a five month deployment for Operation Desert Shield, before the start of Operation Desert Storm.
+Rotation was never initiated due to the end of the conflict and the unit stood down around May 1991.

 MWSS-472 was activated and deployed in the summer of 2004 to Iraq's Al-Anbar province in support of Operation Iraqi Freedom II.
 The unit returned to CONUS in the winter of 2005 and deactivated the following summer.
 In 2009, the unit was again mobilized and sent to the same area of Iraq for its second combat deployment, until its return to CONUS in the early winter of 2010.